 Behind dealing with demanding clients and putting in long hours, the biggest concern for most lawyers is finding new clients.
 For small law firm owners, getting new legal clients is their biggest challenge.
 Investing in law firm advertising is a wise choice to get your name out there and connect with possible prospects for legal services.

 But advertising is tricky.
 You have to spend money to make money.
 Deciding on the best ways to advertise for your law firm is extremely important, and it's a big reason why plenty of lawyers turn to attorney marketing experts for help crafting their strategies and campaigns.

-In connection with other components of your law firm’s promotional strategy, like content marketing through organic social media marketing and SEO, advertising can help you grow your bottom line and serve more clients.
+In connection with other components of your law firm’s promotional strategy, like content marketing through organic social media marketing and law firm SEO, advertising can help you grow your bottom line and serve more clients.

 Steps to Start Advertising Your Firm

 Most attorneys turn to advertising when they have an immediate need for more potential clients, are unsure of how to get started with law firm marketing, or because they've heard about some recent advertising wins achieved by competitors or colleagues.